 Elective Rotation.
-Residents are provided a half-day per week for six months to tailor their curriculum based on their clinical training goals.
-The elective rotation may include a) additional time spent in a required rotation in which they would like to have more in-depth training, b) a different training option offered as part of the residency outside of their area of emphasis, c) a different training option offered outside a currently established rotation (eg, ADHD Behavioral Skills or Anxiety groups, School-Based Health Program, Specialty Assessment and Consultation Service), or d) additional training outside of direct patient care including social justice advocacy, program development, or a more significant research project.
+Residents are provided a half-day per week for four-six months to tailor their curriculum based on their clinical training goals.
+The elective rotation may include a) additional time spent in a required rotation in which they would like to have more in-depth training, b) a different training option offered as part of the residency outside of their area of emphasis, c) a different training option offered outside a currently established rotation (eg, Autism Clinic, Developmental Pediatrics Assessment, GI Clinic, School-Based Health Program), or d) additional training outside of direct patient care including social justice advocacy, program development, or a more significant research project.
 Residents may also choose some combination of the above, as this rotation is designed to be flexible and without expectation.
 Clinical training electives will primarily be observational given the brevity of the rotation.
 Residents are requested to provide the Training Director with their requests of this rotation prior to the elective period so that appropriate arrangements can be made.
 Every effort will be made to ensure residents are able to complete their top choice(s), although this cannot be guaranteed.